mjkerster/URLessRouter/README.md

 ```js
 const router = new URLessRouter('routerView'); //Note: there can be multiple routers per page, but they cannot be nested.
 ```
-Now that the `router` has been initialize it's time to add routes.
+Now that the `router` has been initialize, it's time to add routes.
 ```js
 router.addRoute({
   path: '/employee/{:id}',